8acker/extend-fn/README.md

 var result = extend(to_be_extended, obj1, obj2, objX);
 ```

-Keep in mind that the result is the object, that will be returned from extend().
+Keep in mind that the final result is the object, that will be returned from extend().

 ### Arguments